 Arbitration is a semester credit towards the LLB degree.
 The course consists of a theoretical and a practical component.
 It is a skills-orientated course, designed specifically not only to expose students to the practical skills required during arbitration but also to provide a theoretical context for such skills.
-The course will be based heavily on labour arbitration in South Africa which is less formal than other forms of arbitration that sometimes amount to privatised litigation which is as formal as High Court procedure.
+The course is primarily based on informal arbitration.
+Labour Law is a good example of a field of legal practice in which informal arbitration is extensively utilised.
+Reference will also be made to more formal forms of arbitration that sometime amount to privatised litigation.